Loading...

 • Filter authentication logs to extract failed SSH attempts.

-• Confirm cron log presence and review cron execution entries.
+• Confirm cron logging exists and review execution entries.

 • Monitor live log updates to observe events in real time.

-• Count SSH-related events to quantify activity for reporting.
+• Count SSH-related log entries to quantify activity for reporting.

-• Counting events with wc -l to produce actionable numbers.
+• Counting events with wc -l to create a first-pass metric.

 Walkthrough